wmaciejak/aws-lambda-boilerplate/pull_request_template.md

 * Create a draft Pull Request to get initial feedback

 TODO:
-- [ ] Update confluence documentation
+- [ ] Update documentation
-- [ ] Add SEC task number and short explenation to CHANGELOG.md
+- [ ] Add task number and short explenation to CHANGELOG.md

 REVIEW STEPS:
 - [ ] Are we passing `Terraform fmt` command?